Skip to main content

 TL;DR

-Twenty real prompts run on o3, GPT-5, and Claude Opus 4.7 with structured comparison — math, code, agents, long-context, writing, research, decisions.
+Twenty real prompts run on GPT-5.5, Claude Opus 4.8, and Gemini 3.1 Pro with structured comparison — math, code, agents, long-context, writing, research, decisions.
 Includes a model-selection rubric so you can route work to the model that actually wins each kind of task instead of paying flagship rates for everything.

 "Which model is best?" is the wrong question.
 The useful question is "which model wins for this specific task?"
-These 20 copy-paste prompts — run on o3, GPT-5, and Claude Opus 4.7 — answer it category by category.
+These 20 copy-paste prompts — run on GPT-5.5, Claude Opus 4.8, and Gemini 3.1 Pro — answer it category by category.
 The goal is a routing map, not a winner's podium.

 How to Read These Comparisons

-Each of the 20 prompts was run on all three models using the framing that model actually rewards: XML-tagged context for Opus 4.7, structured outputs and clean markdown for GPT-5, and lean problem statements for o3.
+Each of the 20 prompts was run on all three models using the framing that model actually rewards: structured outputs and clean markdown for GPT-5.5 (with its reasoning-effort dial turned up for hard problems), XML-tagged context for Opus 4.8, and problem framings Gemini 3.1 Pro can explore across multiple hypotheses.
 Running the same literal text on all three would be a test of format tolerance, not capability — that's not useful.
 What's useful is: given a task, what does the best prompt on each model look like, and what does the output quality reveal?

 "Winner" is a qualitative call.
 It's based on output quality for the specific task — logical coherence, format discipline, task completion, absence of hallucination, and usefulness without post-processing.
 It is not based on benchmark scores.
 Benchmarks are useful for comparing models in aggregate; they are nearly useless for deciding which model to use for a specific task you have today.
 We won't fabricate percentages.

-Tradeoffs always exist and always matter. o3 is slow and expensive; reaching for it on a task that GPT-5 handles adequately wastes real money and latency.
-GPT-5's structured output discipline makes it the obvious choice for pipelines that need machine-parseable JSON — but that discipline can make freeform writing feel slightly mechanical.
-Opus 4.7's long-form writing has a voice and a rhythm the other two don't match, but voice doesn't matter in an API response schema.
+Tradeoffs always exist and always matter.
+GPT-5.5 at high reasoning effort is slower and more expensive; reaching for that dial on a task it handles adequately at low effort wastes real money and latency.
+Its structured output discipline makes it the obvious choice for pipelines that need machine-parseable JSON — but that discipline can make freeform writing feel slightly mechanical.
+Opus 4.8's long-form writing has a voice and a rhythm the other two don't match, but voice doesn't matter in an API response schema.
+Gemini 3.1 Pro is the most exploratory of the three — that's an asset on open-ended research and a liability when you wanted a terse, single answer.

 The practical implication is that most teams should route by task type rather than selecting one flagship model for everything.
 For a deeper look at how each model's prompting mechanics differ, read our guide to advanced prompt engineering in 2026.